obi1kenobi/ychacks2014/README.md

 Touch
 ===========

 Context aware remote controls for your Mac.
-This project was a [submission for YC Hacks 2014](http://challengepost.com/software/touch).
+This project was a [submission for YC Hacks 2014](http://challengepost.com/software/touch) and you can read more about it on [Ryhan's Blog](http://ryhan.org/post/94409414906/as-part-of-yc-hacks-this-past-weekend-i-worked-on).
 The team for this project included [Predrag Gruevski](https://github.com/obi1kenobi), [David Wetterau](https://github.com/dwetterau), [Ryhan Hassan](https://github.com/ryhan), and [Damon Doucet](https://github.com/damondoucet).

 # Installation